mmcgahan/graft-test/README.md

 1. `client.js`: the root script that will run your application in the browser
 2. `server-locale.js`: the rendering script that will run on your app server

-Both entry points must be bundled in order to be used on their resepective platforms (browser, NodeJS) - the build-related scripts in `scripts/` help make this build routine easier to set up, including automatically-versioned client bundles.
+Both entry points must be bundled in order to be used on their respective platforms (browser, NodeJS) - the build-related scripts in `scripts/` help make this build routine easier to set up, including automatically-versioned client bundles.